dmmlynarczyk/Learning/azure/video-notes/azure-identities-and-governance.md

 > Azure AD is now called Entra ID.
 > Any time you see Azure AD in studying, it should be Entra ID

-**Microsoft Entra ID**: is Microsoft's cloud-based identity and access management service that handles user authentication and authorization for Azure resources.
+**Microsoft Entra ID:** is Microsoft's cloud-based identity and access management service that handles user authentication and authorization for Azure resources.
 It is derivative of **Microsoft Active Directory**, which is their on-premises service for managing users, computers, and resources.

 ## License Tiers